ToshioCP/Gtk4-tutorial/gfm/sec6.md

 The size of the array is 10, so four bytes aren't used.
 But it's OK.
 They are just ignored.
-(If the variable `a` is defined out of functions or its class is static, the four bytes are assigned with zero.
+(If the variable `a` is defined out of functions or its storage class is static, the four bytes are assigned with zero.
-Otherwise, that is to say, the class is auto or register, they are undefined.)
+Otherwise, that is to say, the storage class is auto, they are undefined.)

 The variable `b` is a pointer to a character.
-It is assigned with `a`, so `b` points the first element of `a` (character 'H').
+It is assigned to `a`, so `b` points to the first element of `a` (character 'H').
-The array `a` is immutable.
+The array `a` itself cannot be assigned to.
 So `a=a+1` causes syntax error.

 On the other hand, `b` is a pointer type variable, which is mutable.
 So, `++b`, which increases `b` by one, is allowed.

-If a pointer is NULL, it points nothing.
+If a pointer is NULL, it points to nothing.
 So, the pointer is not a string.
-It is different from empty string.
+It is different from empty strings.
-Empty string is a pointer points '\0'.
+An empty string is a pointer to a memory location where the first character is '\0'

 There are four cases: